 This must be done at or before the point of collection.
 The list of categories of personal information must include all that a business collects, sells or discloses and it must be updated every 12 months.

-Websites must also update their website’s privacy policy to include a description of the CCPA consumer rights –
+Websites must also update their website’s privacy policy to include a description of consumers’ rights under the CCPA/CPRA:

-According to the CCPA, websites must feature a Do Not Sell My Personal Information link that consumers can use to opt out of having their data sold to third parties.
+According to the CCPA/CPRA, websites must feature a Do Not Sell Or Share My Personal Information link that consumers can use to opt out of having their data sold or transmitted to third parties.

 Try our free test and get an idea whether your WordPress site is GDPR/ePR and CCPA compliant.